 Based on the information collected during the "ICM event" by both real-time conditions and actions taken in response to the event, the DSS system will be able to make recommendations to agencies as to appropriate improvements to be made before the next ICM event occurs.
-These recommendations can include queuing detected by the event that could have been mitigated through the use of activation of signal timing plans in a timelier manner, or perhaps updated signal timing plans by use of after-action analysis to recommendations for updating.
+These recommendations can include queuing detected by the event that could have been mitigated through the use of activation of signal timing plans in a timelier manner, or perhaps updated signal timing plans by use of after-action analysis to recommend to the agencies for updating.
 The DSS system is expected to learn over time of these recommendations for improvements to allow the agencies more information from machine learning that will improve the ICM response each time an "ICM event" triggers the system.

-8.2 FROM THE TRAVELER PERSPECTIVE
+8.2.
+FROM THE TRAVELER PERSPECTIVE

+This scenario assumes that ADOT 511, Google/Waze, and Valley Metro have ingested event data from the Loop 101 DSS System through the publicly available API to provide notices to their users of Loop 101 ICM events.
 The following scenario describes the DSS concepts from the perspective of the travelers of Loop 101 and the surrounding arterial networks that are directly impacted by the use of the system:

 At 4:30am on a Tuesday, there has been a wrong-way driver crash on the Loop 101 heading northbound in the City of Glendale.
 A traveler plans to get on the road to travel the Loop 101 corridor toward work that morning.
-The traveler has downloaded the traveler mobility app for this Loop 101 corridor that they regularly use for commuting to work.
+The traveler has Google/Waze on their phone and has signed up for personalized notifications on the az511.gov website that they regularly use for commuting to work.